rita-barbosa/LAPR4-2324/docs/sb_us_1001/readme.md

 }
 ````

-**Test 3:** Verifies that it is not possible to create an empty entity code.
+**Test 3:** Verifies that it is not possible to create an empty customer code.

 **Refers to Acceptance Criteria:** 1001.2